patrickphat/300VW-Landmark-Detection-SDM/README.md

 ## 2.1 Data preparation and feature extraction

-For each video we sampling images for every 15 frames.
+We used 300VW dataset consists of hours of human talking with annotated facial landmarks [2][3][4], which you can get access to [here](https://ibug.doc.ic.ac.uk/resources/300-VW/).For each video we sampling images for every 15 frames.
 Therefore, we have 14511 samples of training data

 ![FLD-Sampling](/assets/FLD-Sampling.png)